r3h6/TYPO3.EXT.error404page/README.rst

 .. warning::

    If you change the page type, you must update the doktype of your previously created error pages by yourself.

 Log and statistic
 -----------------

-If log is enabled, the last 100'000 errors are logged and listed in the backend modul "Error statistic".
+If log is enabled, the last 10'000 errors are logged and listed in the backend modul "Error statistic".

+FAQ
+---

+How it works?
+   The error handler makes a request to fetch the error page and returns it.

+Instead of the error page, the home page is shown?
+   Perhaps you have some htaccess rules that redirects the error handler's request.
+   Make sure it is possible to call your error page directly (ex. http://typo3.request.host/index.php?id=123&L=0&tx_error404page_request=ab12cd34de56).

 Contributing